-The Royal College of Pathologists 6 Alie Street, London E1 8QT

-Tel: 020 7451 6700 Fax: 020 7451 6701 Web: www.rcpath.org
+The Royal College of Pathologists 6 Alie Street, London E1 8QT Tel: 020 7451 6700 Fax: 020 7451 6701 Web: www.rcpath.org

-Registered charity in England and Wales, no. 261035 © 2020, The Royal College of Pathologists
+Registered charity in England and Wales, no. 261035 © 2024, the Royal College of Pathologists

 This work is copyright.
 You may download, display, print and reproduce this document for your personal, non-commercial use.
-All other rights reserved.
-Requests and inquiries concerning reproduction and rights should be addressed to the Royal College of Pathologists at the above address.
-First published: 2020.
+Requests and inquiries concerning reproduction and rights should be addressed to The Royal College of Pathologists at the above address.
+First published: 2024.